Senior Lecturer in Development Studies

 Novak, Paolo (2007) 'Place and Afghan Refugees: a Contribution to Turton'.
 Journal of Refugee Studies, (20) 4, pp 551-578.

-Paolo, Novak (2015) 'Empire, Imperialism and the Refugee'.
-In: Ness, Immanuel and Cope, Zak, (eds.), Palgrave Encyclopaedia of Imperialism and Antimperialism.
-London: Palgrave Macmillan.
-[Inpress]
+Novak, Paolo (2015) 'Refugees and Empire'.
+In: Ness, Immanuel and Cope, Zak, (eds.), The Palgrave Encyclopedia of Imperialism and Anti-Imperialism.
+Houndsmills: Palgrave MacMillan.

 Novak, Paolo (2014) 'Tracing connections and its politics'.
 In: Alff, Henryk and Benz, Andreas, (eds.), Tracing Connections: Explorations of Spaces and Places in Asian Contexts.
 Berlin: VWB.